stiberger/Capminder/README.md

 Inspirational sources
 ---------------------
-Thanks to the following contributors, who made this possible.
+Thanks to the following sources, articles and demos, who made this possible.
 - General initial code and strucure http://bost.ocks.org/mike/nations/
 - For pause and resuming tranistions in D3 http://xaedes.de/dev/transitions/